wei-song1/tp/docs/UserGuide.md

 :bulb: **Tip:**
 A person can have any number of tags (including 0)<br>
 :bulb: **Tip:**
 Optional fields can be left out when adding a person's contact.
+However, if you miss out any compulsory arguments, FinClient will display the correct format and not allow you to add the contact. <br>
+:bulb: **Tip:**
+If all compulsory fields are present, FinClient will prompt error message specific to each argument if there are any issues.<br>
 </div>

 <div markdown="span" class="alert alert-warning">